soxoj/email-archive-analysis/README.md

 Despite EML being a popular format and easily opened by email clients, your search tool may only support regular PDFs.

-We will use [email-to-pdf-converter](https://github.com/nickrussler/email-to-pdf-converter) project, which suggest CLI and GUI interfaces to convert files.
+We will use [email-to-pdf-converter](https://github.com/nickrussler/email-to-pdf-converter) project, which suggests CLI and GUI interfaces to convert files.

 Environment: **MacOS** (You need Java installed)